The Journal of Florida Literature

 Call for Papers

-In addition, the Journal welcomes submissions of short fiction and poetry, especially those works inspired by Rawlings’s own deep affection for Florida and Florida life.
+In addition, the Journal welcomes submissions of short fiction and poetry, especially those works inspired by Rawlings’s own deep affection for Florida.

 Manuscripts should follow MLA guidelines for documentation.
 All submitted articles and creative work will be peer reviewed.